 The Executive Director/Directors/Education Managers are responsible for ensuring compliance with the terms and conditions of the VET Teacher Qualifications and Competency Policy.

 The Deputy Vice-Chancellor (Academic) as the Approval Authority is responsible for monitoring the implementation, outcomes and scheduled review of this policy and its accompanying procedure/s.

 The Director, VET Practice as the Policy Sponsor is responsible for maintaining the content of this policy.

 The policy will be communicated throughout the University via:

 - Annual professional development including assessment activities and workshops.

 The VET Teacher Qualifications and Competency Policy will be implemented throughout the University through completion and collection of appropriate forms as listed in this Policy.

-Quality Services will meet with key stakeholders to discuss this Policy and its requirements.
+Director of VET Operations will meet with key stakeholders to discuss this Policy and its requirements.